taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 }
 ~~~~~~~~

-The reducer would have to act on two actions now: `TODO_ADD` and `TODO_TOGGLE`.
+The reducer(s) would have to act on two actions now: `TODO_ADD` and `TODO_TOGGLE`.
 By using a switch case statement, you can branch into different cases.
 If there is not such a case, you return the unchanged state by default.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~